Skip to main content

 wren version

 Skills are workflow guides that tell your AI coding agent how to use the Wren CLI effectively.
-Install the skill bundle:
+Install the discovery stub.
+It fetches the guides from the CLI on demand:

 # or: